EffectStep

 title = "create new customer",

-effect = http.requestEffect(
+effect = http.requestEffectIO(

-request = HttpRequest.post("/customer").withPayload("someJson"),
+request = HttpRequest.post("/customer").withBody("someJson"),

-expectedStatus = Some(201)
+expectedStatus = Some(201),

 extractor = RootExtractor("customer")